supermax-33/superfile-backend/README.md

 Memberships connect users to spaces with a role chosen from `SpaceRole` (`VIEWER`, `EDITOR`, `MANAGER`, `OWNER`).
 Roles determine privileges across files, reminders, and conversations.
 The custom `SpaceRoleGuard` inspects route metadata to resolve the relevant space and assert the caller’s role before entering the handler.

 ### Space Invitations
 Invitations let space owners and managers onboard collaborators securely by email.
-Each `SpaceInvitation` stores the invited email, inviter, status (`PENDING`, `ACCEPTED`, `REJECTED`, `EXPIRED`), secure token hash, and expiry timestamp.
+Each `SpaceInvitation` stores the invited email, inviter, requested role, status (`PENDING`, `ACCEPTED`, `REJECTED`, `EXPIRED`), secure token hash, and expiry timestamp.
 Pending invitations dispatch transactional emails with accept/decline links.
-Accepting an invitation (while authenticated with the invited email) grants a `VIEWER` membership automatically; declining or expiry updates the status without modifying memberships.
+Accepting an invitation (while authenticated with the invited email) grants or updates the membership to the stored role; declining or expiry updates the status without modifying memberships.

 ### Files
 Files belong to spaces and move through `FileStatus` states (`PROCESSING`, `SUCCESS`, `FAILED`).
 Each record tracks the S3 object key, allowed MIME type (`application/pdf`), upload size (stored as bigint), OpenAI file identifiers, optional note, current error message, and timestamps.
 Files can be linked to reminders, conversations, and shared externally via tokens.